3061 End of the Warring Swarms Period.

 Unfortunately, the rebellion remains confined to the southern hemisphere of the moon.
 Other garrisons of human mercenaries in the Sol system do not join the uprising.
 Meanwhile, the lunar protectors are organizing themselves mobilizing their forces to retake the Shackleton area.
 The rebels are running out of time.

-After the stalemate has continued for a several days Shackleton rebels come under pressure by forces of lunar protectors.
+After the stalemate has continued for several days, the Shackleton rebels come under pressure by forces of lunar protectors.
 While they have to retreat to fortified bases, they are still able to resist recapture of the Shackleton area employing their missile arsenal against the advancing enemy forces.

 In a spectacular commando action, the rebels manage to simultaneously destroy most of the kinetic strike capability threatening Earth as well as Terrax's palace.
 Thus, they are able to neutralize the kinetic threat to their cities.
 Feint attacks and diversionary maneuvers for this liberation strike use up much of the available long-range missile capacity under rebel control.

 However, before the strike, Terrax had secretly left his palace while negotiating.
 The rebels were able to destroy his palace, but they failed to kill him.
 Terrax now buys nuclear missiles from L5-based protectors and has 12 of them fired at the island of Java, specifically at Jakarta, Bogor, and Bandung, the three cities together constituting the West Java Jakarta Megaplex.